 The Museum serves as the home of LST 344, the USS Blanco County, one of the earliest of the Landing Ship,Tank (LST) series of landing craft which was eventually named after Blanco County.
 LST-344 earned battle stars at the invasions of Sicily, Italy and at Omaha Beach in Normandy and was finally retired after a tour in Vietnam.

 The Museum's European Theater of Operations (ETO) wing provides an unequalled view of the war in Europe designed to complement the WW2 Pacific Theater (Nimitz) Museum in Fredericksburg.
 Chronological displays of original weapons, equipment and uniforms follow the campaign in Europe from the early fighting in North Africa to the final German surrender.
 The story is told against a background of original paintings and other images from the war providing a blend of art, artifacts and military history into one experience.

-The museum also serves as the honorary resting place for LST 344. the USS Blanco County, one of the unheralded Assault ships that played a vital role in the landings in Sicily, Italy and at Omaha Beach on D-Day.
+The museum serves as the honorary resting place for LST 344, the USS Blanco County, one of the unheralded combat ships that played a vital role in the landings in Sicily, Italy and at Omaha Beach on D-Day.
 Blanco was honored to receive several original components from the ship which are on display along with images and the service record of this storied combat ship.

 The European Theater of Operations (ETO) wing provides a comprehensive display of weapons, uniforms, equipment and related items from the ETO.
 Against a background of art and original images, the campaigns and battles of the war are presented in a series of exhibits that follow the American involvement from the Battle of the Atlantic until the final defeat of Germany.

 The theme of the ETO exhibit is the war from the view of the common soldier.
-The grenades, land mines,and the machineguns that they would have encountered in the Europen Campaign provide a view of what the soldier of each side would have experienced.
+The grenades, land mines,and machineguns that they would have encountered in the European Campaign provide a view of what the soldier of each side would have experienced.